 Plaza de los Misterios

-This proposal focuses in generating a new center for civic activity in Plaza de los Misterios.
-The intervention brings value to the existing narrative of the place in order to make out of it a new sign of identity for its surroundings.
+This proposal focuses in generating a new center for civic activity in Plaza de los Misterios Square.
+The intervention brings value to the narrative of the place in order to establish a new identity for its surroundings.
 New highly flexible spaces are proposed, with special emphasis on thermal optimization.
 Other areas are intended to host public events of all natures and scales.
-With these aims, the project takes as a starting point the history and character of the original Linear City plan by urban designer Arturo Soria.
+The project takes as a starting point the history of the original Linear City plan by urban designer Arturo Soria.
 This local initiative was one of the most important European urban experiences in the first half of the 20th Century.
 Some other initial considerations for the project include the current urban condition of the site, the future improvements planned by the Municipality, and climate conditioning by means of passive strategies such as rainwater and solar energy collection.

 Municipality of Madrid